d3plus/d3plus-website/_examples/d3plus-priestley/grouping/index.md

 ---
-title: Grouping into Lanes
+title: Grouping Priestley Bars into Lanes
 width: 990
 height: 400
+time: 1504130403497
+date: August 30, 2017
 ---

-# Grouping into Lanes
+# Grouping Priestley Bars into Lanes

 If the data provided has inherent groupings, as such: